lpapailiou/fac/README.md

     hello world

 ##### Console mode
 The console mode starts an executor in the console.
 This version is interactive.
-For every entered line, the whole so-far valid code will be scanned, parsed, interpreted and directly be executed.
+For every entered code block, the whole so-far valid code will be scanned, parsed, interpreted and directly be executed.

 In case of an error, the last entry will be ignored.
-A new line can be added to the so-far valid code.
+New code can be added to the so-far valid code.
 The console mode can be escaped with -h or -q.

     // sample output